TUSHAR-30/Javascript-Output-Based-Question/.github/ISSUE_TEMPLATE/bug-typo-error-in-question-list-.md

 ---
-name: Bug(Question output & Output reason)
+name: Bug(Typo Error in Question List)
-about: This issue is related to some incorrect output or incorrect reason of Question.
+about: This issue is related to some typo error in Question List.
-title: Bug in Output/Reason of a Question
+title: Typing Error
-labels: question addition
+labels: ''
 assignees: ''

 ---

 **Describe the bug**
-A clear and concise description of what the bug is in which question.
+A clear and concise description of what the bug is.

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
-4. See bug
+4. See error

 **Expected behavior**
 A clear and concise description of what you expected to happen.